online-ml/river/docs/releases/unreleased.md

 ## utils

 - Removed dependencies to `anomaly` and `compose`.
+- Added `utils.Rolling` and `utils.TimeRolling`, which are generic wrappers for computing over a window (of time).
-- Use binary search to speed-up element removal in `SortedWindow`.
+- Use binary search to speed-up element removal in `utils.SortedWindow`.